lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

 ## Lists

+Pattern Matching can be used on more sophisticated patterns then just plain data constructors.

-Using Pattern Matching to handle lists is very common, here is an example
+Using Pattern Matching to handle lists is very common, let's see some examples

 ### First Try